I built an LED matrix out of 256 WS2812 LEDs. This post will describe which materials I used and which I tried with no success so you don’t have to.

 I used a sheet of scrap wood as a base plate to stick the LED strips on and to mount the other components.

 You need a dividing grid in order to prevent neighbour pixels from blending colors.
-Without a dividing grid, there will be no sharp edge between two pixels, but a gradient, making the resulting image look blurry.
+Without a dividing grid, there will be no sharp edges between two pixels, but a gradient, making the resulting image look blurry.

 My first try was making a grid of interlocked cardboard strips.
 The resulting walls bent, creating squiggly pixels.